Gelb headshot Aug 2021

 Member, Board of Directors

-The Council’s founder, Gelb has been working for a more just and effective criminal justice system throughout a 36-year career as a journalist, congressional aide, senior state government official, and nonprofit executive.
+Adam Gelb has been working for a more just and effective criminal justice system throughout a 36-year career as an award-winning journalist, congressional aide, senior state government official, and nonprofit executive.
+He currently is founder, president and CEO of the Council on Criminal Justice, an invitational membership organization and nonpartisan think tank dedicated to building consensus for policies and practices that enhance safety and justice for all.